ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - More detailed cost allocation allows us to ignore fixed costs when we make _unit-level_ decisions and then consider them when we make decisions at other levels.
 - This allows us to consider the costs of investment decisions (i.e. fixed costs) when we make them, and set them aside when we do not.
 - Can help avoid the death spiral, and outsourcing mistakes.
+  - These are both problems that come from cost numbers _miscommunicating_ the nature of costs.
+I.e. suggesting that a decision changes costs that it does not.
+  - Focusing on the activities that drive costs allows us to connect costs to the choices that drive them.

 ### Unit-level Costs